The Employment Law Review: India

 iii Sensitive data

-The IT Rules define personal information to mean information relating to a natural person by which he or she can be identified, and consisting of passwords, financial information, sexual orientation, biometric information, among other things.
+The IT Rules define personal information to mean information relating to a natural person by which he or she can be identified, and consisting of passwords, financial information, sexual orientation and biometric information, among other things.
 SPDI includes information relating to physical, physiological and mental health condition, and medical records and history.

 India has introduced a biometric-based unique identification number for its residents, known as Aadhar.
 Aadhar is regulated by the Aadhaar (Targeted Delivery of Financial and Other Subsidies, Benefits and Services) Act 2016 and the rules made thereunder.
 The Act safeguards the information about individuals collected by the authority assigned under the this law.